Reformed Christianity: History

-The second generation featured John Calvin (1509–1564), Heinrich Bullinger (1504–1575), Wolfgang Musculus (1497–1563), Peter Martyr Vermigli (1500–1562), and Andreas Hyperius (1511–1564).
+The second generation featured John Calvin, Heinrich Bullinger, Thomas Cranmer, Wolfgang Musculus, Peter Martyr Vermigli, Andreas Hyperius and John à Lasco.
 Written between 1536 and 1539, Calvin's Institutes of the Christian Religion was one of the most influential works of the era.
-Toward the middle of the 16th century, these beliefs were formed into one consistent creed, which would shape the future definition of the Reformed faith.
+Toward the middle of the 16th century, these beliefs were formed into one consistent creed which would shape the future definition of the Reformed faith.
 The 1549 Consensus Tigurinus unified Zwingli and Bullinger's memorialist theology of the Eucharist, which taught that it was simply a reminder of Christ's death, with Calvin's view of it as a means of grace with Christ actually present, though spiritually rather than bodily as in Catholic doctrine.
 The document demonstrates the diversity as well as unity in early Reformed theology, giving it a stability that enabled it to spread rapidly throughout Europe.
 This stands in marked contrast to the bitter controversy experienced by Lutherans prior to the 1579 Formula of Concord.

-Due to Calvin's missionary work in France, his program of reform eventually reached the French-speaking provinces of the Netherlands.
+Through Calvin's missionary work in France, his program of reform eventually reached the French-speaking provinces of the Netherlands.
 Calvinism was adopted in the Electorate of the Palatinate under Frederick III, which led to the formulation of the Heidelberg Catechism in 1563.
 This and the Belgic Confession were adopted as confessional standards in the first synod of the Dutch Reformed Church in 1571.

 In 1573, William the Silent joined the Calvinist Church.
 Calvinism was declared the official religion of the Kingdom of Navarre by the queen regnant Jeanne d'Albret after her conversion in 1560.
-Leading divines, either Calvinist or those sympathetic to Calvinism, settled in England, including Martin Bucer, Peter Martyr, and Jan Łaski, as did John Knox in Scotland.
+Leading divines, either Calvinist or those sympathetic to Calvinism, settled in England, including Bucer, Martyr, and John Łaski, as did John Knox in Scotland.
 During the First English Civil War, English and Scots Presbyterians produced the Westminster Confession, which became the confessional standard for Presbyterians in the English-speaking world.
 Having established itself in Europe, the movement continued to spread to areas including North America, South Africa and Korea.
 While Calvin did not live to see the foundation of his work grow into an international movement, his death allowed his ideas to spread far beyond their city of origin and their borders and to establish their own distinct character.